hhursev/recipe-scrapers/README.rst

 Contribute
 ----------

-Part of the reason I want this open sourced is because if a site makes a design change, the scraper for it should be modified.

 If you spot a design change (or something else) that makes the scraper unable to work for a given site - please fire an issue asap.

 If you are programmer PRs with fixes are warmly welcomed and acknowledged with a virtual beer.